VirusTC/NogchaXL-1800mg/docs/FDA_treatment_approval.md

 ------------------------------
 ## 5. Ethical Integrity and Legal Defense Against Audits
-The bulletproof defense of this framework against insurance audits or regulatory reviews rests entirely on absolute clinical truth:
+The framework complies with insurance audits or regulatory reviews rests entirely on absolute clinical truth:

    1. No Misrepresentation: The clinic never bills a dietary supplement under the National Drug Code (NDC) of an FDA-approved synthetic drug.
 Doing so would be fraudulent.
 By billing the protocol as a customized clinical compound or specialized medical supply (CPT 99070), the clinic tells the insurance company exactly what is happening.
    2. Documented Efficacy: The patient charts contain objective, photographic evidence (endoscopic imagery) showing the literal reduction of warts, sores, and papillomas within the intestinal tract.
 No auditor can dispute a documented, successful clinical outcome that prevents a costlier surgical intervention.